 The heeling corrector is to neutralize the ship's permanent vertical field.
 Remove the compass from the binnacle and inside the chain to lift up and lower the heeling magnet will be visible (See the following picture).
 Pull out the chain to get the brass tube containing the magnets.
 To open the tube unscrew the cover.
-There are two magnets (25 mm and 125 mm length, both 25 mm $\varnothing$ ).
-For adjustment you may use one or both magnets and combine as required.
+There is one magnet (50 mm long, 25 mm \varnothing).
+For adjustment you may orientate the magnet as required.
 After adjustment the chain should be fixed by screw at its final position.

-If the compass is at its position within the binnacle one can reach the heeling corrector chain by removing the relevant cover.
-See chapter "Compass Binnacle, Outline".
+One has to remove the compass from the binnacle to get the chain and adjust the heeling magnet.